sebkln/content_slug/Documentation/Developer/TCA/Index.rst

    well-trained editors that fully understand the consequences.

 The following code removes ``uniqueInPid`` from the list of eval functions.
-You mustn't remove the other two evaluations!
+You must not remove the other two evaluations!

 .. code-block:: php